 Some classification algorithms are better suited for a distributed set up.
 For instance, Stolfo et el.
-[19] learn a weak classifier on every partition of the data, and then centralize the classifiers and a sample of the data.
+[20] learn a weak classifier on every partition of the data, and then centralize the classifiers and a sample of the data.
 This can be a lot cheaper than transferring the entire raw data.
 Then the meta-classifier is deduced centrally from these data.
-Another suggestion, by Bar-Or et al. [20] was to execute ID3 in a hierarchical network by centralizing, for every node of the tree and at each level, only statistics regarding the most promising attributes.
+Another suggestion, by Bar-Or et al. [21] was to execute ID3 in a hierarchical network by centralizing, for every node of the tree and at each level, only statistics regarding the most promising attributes.
 These statistics can, as the authors show, provide a proof that the selected attribute is indeed the one having the highest gain - or otherwise trigger the algorithm to request further statistics.

-Caragea et al. [21] presented a decision tree induction algorithm for both distributed homogenous and heterogenous environments.
+Caragea et al. [22] presented a decision tree induction algorithm for both horizontally and vertically distributed data.
 Noting that the crux of any decision tree algorithm is the use of an effective splitting criteria, the authors propose a method by which this criteria can be evaluated in a distributed fashion.
-More specifically the paper shows that by only centralizing summary statistics from each site e.g., counts of instances that satisfy specific constraints on the values of the attributes to one location, there can be huge savings in terms of communication when compared to brute force centralization.
+More specifically, the paper shows that by only centralizing the summary statistics from each site to one location, there can be huge savings in terms of communication when compared to brute force centralization.
 Moreover, the distributed decision tree induced is the same compared to a centralized scenario.
 Their system is available as part of the INDUS system.

-A different approach was taken by Giannella et al. [22] and Olsen [23].
+A different approach was taken by Giannella et al. [23] and Olsen [24] for inducing decision tree in vertically partitioned data.
 They used Gini information gain as the impurity measure and showed that Gini between two attributes can be formulated as a dot product between two binary vectors.
-To cut down the communication complexity, the authors evaluated the dot product after projecting the vectors in a random subspace.
+To reduce the communication cost, the authors evaluated the dot product after projecting the vectors in a random smaller subspace.
 Instead of sending either the raw data or the large binary vectors, the distributed sites communicate only these projected low-dimensional vectors.
 The paper shows that using only 20% of the communication cost necessary to centralize the data, they can build trees which are at least 80% accurate compared to the trees produced by centralization.